cwi-dis/cwipc_util/pointcloud-api.md

 };
 ```

-The header file is documented in Doxygen, but here is the quick breakdown:
+The header file is fully documented in Doxygen, but here is the quick breakdown:

 - Call `free()` when you no longer need to access this pointcloud.
 Failure to call `free()` may lead to memory leaks.
 Accessing PCL pointcloud data after calling `free()` may lead to crashes.
 - Call `timestamp()` to get a (microsecond) timestamp indicating when the pointcloud was captured.